ankitasikdar/cse2122/lecture/syllabus.markdown

 ## Homeworks

 Submit your homeworks using carmen.
+Most/All other information can be found in the webpage.

-Notes about HomeWorks
+**Notes about HomeWorks**

 - All submitted work must run on linux machines, avoid using windows specific libraries.